luizfelippesr/magnetizer/Current/program/readme.txt

-  __init__.py		#tells python to look in this directory __init__.pyc		#tells python to look in this directory fcall 		#executable created by 'fcompile' or 'fcompileclean' calldynamo.f90	#top-level fortran code that calls simulation, looping over the galaxies (this file is not necessary for mpi4py runs) dynamo.f90		#middle-level fortran code that runs the simulation for a given galaxy gutsdynamo.f90	#bottom-level fortran code that contains most of the necessary subroutines for dynamo.f90 pycall.so		#executable created by f2py fortran wrapper for running fortran routines
+  __init__.py		#tells python to look in this directory __init__.pyc		#tells python to look in this directory fcall 		#executable created by 'fcompile' or 'fcompileclean' calldynamo.f90	#top-level fortran code that calls simulation for serial runs without mpi mpicalldynamo.f90	#top-level fortran code that calls simulation for mpi runs within fortran dynamo.f90		#middle-level fortran code that runs the simulation for a given galaxy gutsdynamo.f90	#bottom-level fortran code that contains most of the necessary subroutines for dynamo.f90 pycall.so		#executable created by f2py fortran wrapper for running fortran routines